 Holy hell was this a time-consuming project.
-You guys remember back when I wrote my Anituber post how I was planning to make a top fifteen list of my all-time favorite Youtubers and that they would all be gaming-related?
+You guys remember back when I wrote my Anituber post (which is now privated due to all of them being on here now, making that previous list redundant) how I was planning to make a top fifteen list of my all-time favorite Youtubers and that they would all be gaming-related?
 Well during the initial write-up of that post, I looked back at how my Anituber post turned out and after some thinking, I decided “fuck it.
 Let’s get more ambitious with this project and give attention to ALL of my Youtube subscriptions”.
 And it seemed feasible to do because I’m not one of those people who subscribe to a lot of channels.
-Like only around forty or so.
+Like only around fifty or so.

 So I went and did it.
 Now I’ve got this monster of a post as a result, and I’m dead tired.

 But honestly, I’m glad I did this.
 While I’m not a big fan of Youtube itself, I love certain content creators on there, and I feel like I’d be shortchanging them if I just limited myself to talking about fifteen of them.
 This is far from an unusual thing as many people go to Youtube for entertainment, but something I hardly ever see on the Internet or in real life is people talking about their favorite Youtubers.
 The only place I ever really see that discussed is in the Anituber sphere, mostly when that tier list thing was going on.
-And while you’ll see people praise Gigguk or Super Eyepatch Wolf for various reasons, actual discussion on that topic is rather limited, and that’s not even counting how there are many good Youtubers out there besides Anitube.
-Although I guess that’s not unusual coming from me since I’ve admitted in the past that I don’t like Anitube very much.
-Still don’t for the record.
+And while you’ll see people praise Explanation Point or Super Eyepatch Wolf for various reasons, actual discussion on that topic is rather limited, and that’s not even counting how there are many good Youtubers out there besides Anitube.
+Although given some recent events, I’m not sure how many are still going to be around in the foreseeable future.

-Alright, let’s start things off by going through these quick descriptions of all the channels I’m subscribed to, but don’t necessarily love.
-Also known as the runner-ups section.
+Alright, let’s start things off by going through these quick descriptions of all the non-anime/gaming channels I’m subscribed to, along with the anime/gaming channels that I haven’t actually seen much of or who I just don’t have much to say about.

 Like many people, I consider Phillip DeFranco to be my go-to guy for daily news.
 I’m aware of all the controversies he’s gotten into over time, but he’s still the least biased news guy I know, and he’s just a charismatic person who tries his best to play to both sides in general, even when it’s clear he leans left.
 I don’t find his videos to be the least bit rewatchable or relevant after a day has passed, but I guess that’s just the nature of news in general, isn’t it?
 But seriously, if you want a good news source that’s mostly free of all the shit that CNN, NYT, and so on and so forth put in their articles, then I couldn’t recommend DeFranco enough.